-Market Harborough Chess Club have three teams in the Leicestershire and Rutland League, one in the Northamptonshire League, we also enter summer competitions.
+Market Harborough Chess Club has four teams in the Leicestershire and Rutland League, one in the Northamptonshire League, we also enter summer competitions.

 Our home venue is Market Harborough Conservative Club, The Lilacs, Fairfield Road, Market Harborough, LE16 9QQ.